After reading this, be sure to read these 2 updates:

 2. A couple people have suggested black skin salve: “Have you tried black salve?
 I have used it on very many suspicious spots and if it is cancer, moles, or warts, it works wonders!”
 And one more: “Another thumbs up for black salve – my dad used it to get rid of a cancer on his face.
 After applying it the little mole pulled itself out of his face and created a HUGE monstrous looking wound, but then healed and the skin underneath looked like a baby’s!
 Awesome stuff.”

 3. A friend, Joanie, shared a convincing story about this cream, which I ordered.
 I'll keep you posted.
 (Update: that one didn't do anything for me.)

+4. Dr. Tom Cowan explains another treatment in this article.
 Even Dr. Cowan says that non-melanoma skin cancers (the ones that are normally not life-threatening) are likely caused by the sun — in my case probably from sunburns when I was young.

-So I Have Basal Cell Carcinoma — will I avoid the sun now?
+So I have Basal Cell Carcinoma — will I avoid the sun now?

 Diane said it well when I asked how hers turned out:

 “Excision can be simple.
 My doctor talked me through it since I am a total wimp.
 He popped a bandage on and I have a white scar there the size of my little finger nail.
 I was lucky in that my squamous cell on my arm wasn't more serious.
 I have seen stuff on the web that looks VERY involved and I know it can spread, but if you catch it early there is no problem.
 I think my Vitamin D helped me out here.
 My dermatologist was all about covering up from the sun, but I watched the Dr. Michael Holick video (see below) and read other stuff and found out that melanomas (the dangerous kind of skin cancer) are more likely to appear on skin that has been covered up, and that sailors don't get melanoma.